bimd-project/bimd/README.md

 - File 2 BIMD2011 DOMAINS (SCORES, RANKS, DECILE)
 - File 3 Shapefiles
 - File 4 Diagram of indicators for the BIMD2001 and BIMD2011
 - File 7 R codes

+## Where can you find more information on indices?
+In 2023, we published our findings in the article ['Measuring small-area level deprivation in Belgium: The Belgian Index of Multiple Deprivation'](https://doi.org/10.1016/j.sste.2023.100587) in the Journal of Spatial and Spatio-temporal Epidemiology.
+You can also contact me directly [via email](martina.otavova@uclouvain.be).